windowsagent/kcg-ml/README.md

 ## Tool Description

 Given a `metadata_json` json file containing embeddings for images and `directory` of images' folder, the script start to loop over every image and make the classification for it using every binary classification model.
 If the `--output` argument is not specified, the classification / inference result will be placed at `./output/tagging_output` folder.
 Time stamp will be appended to folder name (for example: `./output/tagging_output_2023_1_21_0_56`).
-In addition, the SQLite database named `score_cache.sqlite` with table named `score_cache` containing file name, file path, file hash, model name, model type, model train date, tag string and tag score for given images will be created in the `./output` folder.
+In addition, the SQLite database named `score_cache.sqlite` with table named `score_cache` (or `zip_score_cache.sqlite` with table named `zip_score_cache` for ZIP files) containing file name, file path, file hash, model name, model type, model train date, tag string and tag score for given images will be created in the `./output` folder.

 ## Example Usage